 - Prevent Type 2 Diabetes in Your Family

-- Tips for Kids: How to Lower Your Risk for Type 2 Diabetes (Consejos para jóvenes: disminuye tu riesgo de desarrollar la diabetes tipo 2)
+- How to Help Your Children Stay Healthy: Tips to Lower Their Chances of Getting Type 2 Diabetes (Consejos para jóvenes: disminuye tu riesgo de desarrollar la diabetes tipo 2)

 What research is going on?